Simplicial generation of Chow rings of matroids: Introduction

 \subsection{Acknowledgements}

-We are grateful to Vic Reiner and Federico Castillo for introducing the authors, and Alex Fink for suggesting minor corrections.
+We are grateful to Vic Reiner and Federico Castillo for introducing the authors.
 The second author thanks June Huh for helpful conversations about Lorentzian polynomials.
 The first author was supported by a Zuckerman Postdoctoral Scholarship.
+We thank Alex Fink for suggesting some minor corrections, and we thank Matt Larson for pointing out a minor error in Proposition~\ref{prop:DHRmatching} and in the proof of Proposition~\ref{prop:linindep}.